okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/facebook/appatidp.md

 10. Save the **App ID** and the **App Secret** values so you can add them to the Okta configuration in the next section.

-> **Note:** There may be additional settings on the [<StackSelector snippet="idp" noSelector inline /> App Dashboard](https://developers.facebook.com/apps) that you can configure for the app.
-The steps in this guide address the quickest route to setting up <StackSelector snippet="idp" noSelector inline /> as an Identity Provider with Okta.
-See the <StackSelector snippet="idp" noSelector inline /> documentation for more information on additional configuration settings.
+> **Note:** There may be additional settings on the [Facebook App Dashboard](https://developers.facebook.com/apps) that you can configure for the app.
+The steps in this guide address the quickest route to setting up Facebook as an Identity Provider with Okta.
+See the Facebook documentation for more information on additional configuration settings.